jito-foundation/restaking/docs/index.md

 ### The Opt-In Handshake

-Participation in Jito (Re)Staking is governed on-chain by mutual consent:
+Participation in Jito (Re)staking is governed on-chain by mutual consent:

 1. NCNs register onchain and approve operators and vaults to participate in their network
 2. Operators opt in to NCNs and must be accepted.